andylash/meteor-accounts-admin-ui-bootstrap-3/README.md

 **Last login support**
-This feature requires the user-status (mrt add user-status) package.
+This feature requires the user-status (meteor add mizzao:user-status) package.
 It shows the last login time for each user along with a boolean indicating if they are logged in now.
 Enable with this configuration:

 ```javascript